colinmichaellynch/Easter-Island-Rainfall-Time-Series/README.md

 ## Results

-* Rainfall and drougt distributions more closely follow an exponential distribution rather than a truncated one, as they have lower AIC/BIC values
+* Rainfall and drougt distributions more closely follow an exponential distribution rather than a truncated one, as they have lower AIC/BIC values, as represented in the following table.

 ![](/Images/table.png)

 * This means that rainfall is more aperiodic than periodic.
+We can see the raw distributions in the following figure, where the x-axis is the length of a rainfall (gray) or drought (gold) event, and the y-axis is the count.

 ![](/Images/distributions.png)